 “Two stands were set up in Draeger’s…One stand had six jams and the second had 24 for customers to stop by and sample before choosing to buy.
 The test was set up to see how many people would buy jam when they were presented with six choices versus 24.
 The results: While more people stopped at the stand with 24 jams, more people actually bought the jam from the stand with six options, and were six times more likely to do so.”

 The important takeaway from that experiment is that consumers, presented with more choices than they can easily make sense of, are less likely to buy a company’s products and services.
 And it extends to more than choosing jams and jellies.

 It’s a phenomenon described in Barry Schwartz in his book, “The Paradox of Choice: Why More is Less.”
-According to Schwartz, giving too many choices leads to consumer anxiety, indecision and dissatisfaction.
-As a result, they tend to make no decision at all, or to take their business elsewhere.
+According to Schwartz, giving too many choices leads to consumer anxiety, indecision, and dissatisfaction.
+As a result, they tend to make no decision at all or take their business elsewhere.

 WHAT HAPPENS WHEN YOU GIVE CONSUMERS TOO FEW CHOICES?

 While giving too many choices can hurt sales and profitability, not giving enough can be equally harmful to business.
-That’s what Apple discovered when they released the iPhone, designed to be as simple as possible for consumers to use.
+That’s what Apple discovered when they released the iPhone, designed to be as simple as possible for consumers.
 Unfortunately for Apple, users wanted many of those features (read, “choices”).